 The senior running back demonstrates communication skills in discussing football, his education-emphasizing parents and the value of international travel.

-Television personality worked his way to success at the NFL Network.
+Television personality worked his way to success in pro football after stops on the red carpet, Food Network and other places.

 From 1977 to 2004, Butler served as the campus’ spiritual head.